e3b0c442/site-old/content/post/advent-of-code-2015-day-1-go/index.md

 ```
 There are a couple of interesting things going on here.
 The first thing to note is that we have the one and only template tag for our file, `{{ . }}`.
 The dot in this case is the _context_, i.e. the data that is passed into the template executor along with the template itself.
 In our case, this is simply going to be a day number, so this tag would be replaced with a numeral when the template is executed.

 As far as what the generated code does: this is what actually pulls in our day logic and runs it.
-Our day functions will be in a separate package `aoc2015`, and they will all have the signature `func (string) error`, meaning they take a string filename, and return an error.
+Our day functions will be in a separate package `aoc2015`, and they will all have the signature `func (string) error`, meaning they take a single string argument, and return an error.
 We know our function is successful if the returned value is `nil`, that is, no error.
 Here, we use a shorthand which allows us to assign and evaluate `err` on the same line; this is frequently used for functions that return only `err` in order to error check.
 If we do get an error -- that is, `err` is not `nil` -- we will print and exit as before.
 The day function itself is responsible for printing its results if there is no error.

 ```go {linenos=table,linenostart=32}
 	fmt.Printf("\tCompleted in %s\n", time.Now().Sub(start))